jzlxiaohei/react-antd-starter/README.md

  build with `antd` is slow, now provide a compiled-version(`lib/antd.js`,`lib/antd.css`)

- if you do not use compiled version
+ if you wanna use compiled version

  1. add `antd:antd` to `externals` for `webpack`(dev,prod)
  2. remove `antd` from `plugins` in `.babelrc` file